tgstation/tgstation/tgui/docs/component-reference.md

 **Props:**

 - See inherited props: [Box](#box)
-- `value: string` - The INITIAL value of an input.
+- `value: string` - The initial value displayed on the input.
 - `placeholder: string` - Text placed into Input box when it's empty, otherwise nothing.
 Clears automatically when focused.
 - `fluid: boolean` - Fill all available horizontal space.